 Students interested in getting federal aid—including grants, federal student loans, and federal work-study—must submit the FAFSA annually.
 Here are some other important facts, deadlines, and tips to get you ready to apply for federal financial aid.

-What is a Stafford Loan?
+What Is a Direct Stafford Loan?

-A Stafford Loan is a common name for the federal student loans available to eligible students directly from the U.S. Department of Education.
-These Direct subsidized or unsubsidized federal loans are often referred to as Stafford Loans or Direct Stafford Loans, which are offered under the William D. Ford Federal Direct Loan (Direct Loan) Program.
+A Stafford Loan is a common name for the federal student loans available to eligible students directly from the US Department of Education.
+These subsidized or unsubsidized federal loans are often referred to as Stafford Loans or Direct Stafford Loans, which are offered under the William D. Ford Federal Direct Loan (Direct Loan) Program.

 In 1988, Congress changed the name of the Federal Guaranteed Student Loan program to the Robert T. Stafford Student Loan program in honor of higher education champion, Senator Robert Stafford.
-This is why Stafford Loans are sometimes referred to by different names.
+This is one reason why Stafford Loans are sometimes referred to by different names.

 Subsidized vs Unsubsidized Loans

 There are two different types of Direct Stafford Loans: subsidized and unsubsidized.
 With a subsidized Stafford Loan, the government will pay the interest that adds up while the borrower is in school at least half-time, during the loan’s grace period (the first six months after graduating or dropping below half-time enrollment), and during a deferment—an official postponement of payments.
 In contrast, borrowers with unsubsidized student loans are responsible for all of the interest that accrues on the loan at all times.